Watch Our FREE Training

 Cons Of Flipping Houses

-• Unexpected Costs: Flipping can involve unforeseen expenses, especially if thorough inspections aren't conducted prior to purchase.
+• Unexpected Costs: Flipping can involve unforeseen expenses, especially if thorough inspections aren't conducted before purchase.

 • Holding Costs: The longer a property remains unsold, the higher the holding costs, which include property taxes, insurance, and maintenance fees.